|

 "style" or way of doing things.

 Japanese martial arts are often classified and codified into ryūha.
-Usually a given style will have its own
+Usually

 curriculum, ranks and licensure system.
-These may be based on the parent style or a combination of
+These may be based on the parent

 sources that form the background of the system.

 The name of a style may have particular meaning or may simply be a location.
-Toyama-ryū is named

 for the Toyama Military Academy in Japan.
-In contrast, Gōjū-ryū is the 'hard-soft' style, which
+In contrast, Gōjū-ryū is the

-indicates both characteristic techniquesand thematic elements that form a 'signature' of the style.
+indicates both characteristic techniquesand thematic elements that form

 Some times this is merged or confused with the name of the Dojo (as is the case with Shōtōkan-ryū

-through them), was Funakoshi's pen-name, which he used in his poetic and philosophical writings and
+through them), was Funakoshi's pen-name, which he used in his poetic and

-kan) means "house" or "hall".
+messages to his students.
+The Japanese kan (館, kan) means "house" or "hall".
 In honor of their sensei,

-Funakoshi's students created a sign reading shōtō-kan, which they placed above the entrance of the
+Funakoshi's students created a sign reading shōtō-kan, which they placed

 hall where Funakoshi taught.
 Gichin Funakoshi never gave his style a name, just calling it karate.).

-High-level practitioners of an established style may splinter off and form their own derivative styles based
+High-level practitioners of an established style may splinter off and form

 on their own experience or interpretation.
-Sometimes this is encouraged by the parent style, sometimes
+Sometimes this is encouraged

 it represents an ideological schism between senior members of the style.
-Sometimes, it is done simply for

 'marketing' reasons or to adjust a system to modern times.

 There is no universal licensing or ranking system across all ryūha.
-A high ranking person or black belt in
+A high

-one style does not necessarily correspond to a high level understanding in another style or group of styles.
+one style does not necessarily correspond to a high level understanding

-There are many ryūha inJapan that have existed for many hundreds of years, as well as many more that
+There are many ryūha inJapan that have existed for many hundreds of years,

 were created in modern times.The concept of organizing a codified system is obviously not a Japanese

-or outwardly Asian one, though many international or foreign styles may adopt the nomenclature and
+or outwardly Asian one, though many international or foreign styles may

-systemization of koryū bujutsu ryūha in order to add an air of mystique or legitimacy to their system,
+systemization of koryū bujutsu ryūha in order to add an air of mystique

 or simply as a method to show their roots and background.

-Hard & Soft(剛法 gōhō),(柔法, jūhō)
+Hard & Soft(剛法, gōhō),(柔法, jūhō)

 There are two underlying strategic methodologies to the application of force in Japanese martial arts.

-(gōhō), and the other is the soft method (jūhō).
+One is the hard method (gōhō), and the other is the soft method (jūhō).
 Implicit in these concepts is

-their separate but equal and interrelated nature, in keeping with their philosophical relationship to the
+their separate but equal and interrelated nature, in keeping with their

 Chinese principles of yin and yang.

-The hard method is characterized by the direct application of counter-force to an opposing force.
+The hard method is characterized by the direct application of counter-force

-In practice, this may be a direct attack, consisting of movement directly towards the opponent,
+In practice, this may be a direct attack, consisting of movement directly

 coinciding with a strike towards the opponent.
 A defensive technique where the defender stands

-their ground to block or parry (directly opposing the attack by stopping it or knocking it aside)
+their ground to block or parry (directly opposing the attack by stopping

 would be an example of a hard method of defense.
-Hard method techniques are generally
+Hard method techniques

 conceptualized as being linear.